sCent02/AdventureWorks-sales-dashboard/README.md

 1. Data is important in various context, including business, science, technology, and everyday decision-making.
 2. Having the right skills to analyze and understand the data will allow you to uncover valuable insights and opportunities for innovation.
 3. Data analysts have a vita role to any businesses, with their problem-solving skills and proficiency in generating data-driven insights.
 Their role empowers business with informed decision-making which is essential for sustainable growth and success.

+Special thanks to Sir Abs Avilla and DataSense Analytics Team for having this great opportunity to learn how to create a Sales Dashboard.